cybera/synthi/manual/src/sections/PythonAPI.md

 ### Using defined transformations

-To use a defined transformation, you use the same function that you used to define a computed dataset (after all, you're still making a computed dataset).
-The difference is, instead of providing a path to some local code, you provide the name of a transformation you've defined, through the `template` parameter, and you also supply a mapping of input aliases (the same strings supplied above when defining the transformation) to their real dataset names:
+To use a defined transformation, use the same function that you used to define a computed dataset (after all, you're still making a computed dataset).
+The difference is, instead of providing a path to some local code, you provide the name of a transformation you've defined through the `template` parameter, and you also supply a mapping of input aliases (the same strings supplied above when defining the transformation) to the real dataset names:

 ```python
 client.dataset.define(